docker/docs/datacenter/ucp/2.0/guides/configuration/integrate-with-ldap.md

 Docker UCP integrates with LDAP services, so that you can manage users from a single place.

-**Note:** When you switch from the built-in authentication to using LDAP authentication, all manually created users become inactive.
-Use the **Recovery admin username** and **Recovery admin password** fields to create a local user account that can be used to access UCP if the LDAP server becomes unreachable.
+When you switch from built-in authentication to LDAP authentication, all manually created users whose usernames do not match any LDAP search results become inactive with the exception of the recovery admin user which can still login with the recovery admin password.

 ## Configure the LDAP integration